Slow Cooking: How Slow Cookers Work

 You control how fast or slow the food gets cooked by adjusting the temperature.

-Related topic What are Slow Cookers and how can they benefit you?
+Related topic What are Slow Cookers, and how can they benefit you?

 Can I Convert Normal Recipes to Work in a Slow Cooker?

 Although it can be tempting to convert all your recipes to work in a slow cooker, it’s not advisable.
-If a recipe calls for high temperatures, such as what is needed when frying food in oil, you can’t use a slow cooker.
+If a recipe calls for high cooking temperatures, such as what is needed when frying food in oil, you can’t use a slow cooker.

 A recipe that requires you to use the oven to dry food will also not work well with a slow cooker.
 On that note, any recipe that asks you for low and slow cooking will usually work well in a slow cooker.